-Alan Price is Peninsula’s Group Operations Director and CEO of BrightHR, the most popular HR software and support service for SMEs in the UK.
+Alan Price is Peninsula’s Chief Operations Officer and CEO of BrightHR, the most popular HR software and support service for SMEs in the UK.

 At Peninsula, Alan supervises more than 100,000 monthly client interactions.
 And, at BrightHR, he oversees the support that the company offers SMEs across the UK, Ireland and Canada.
 But his overall responsibility is making sure clients of the entire Peninsula Group enjoy the same market-leading quality of advice that the group is renowned for.

 His 18 years in employee relations have led to widespread recognition.
 This includes a Chartered Fellowship of the Chartered Institute of Personnel and Development (CIPD) and a Fellowship of the Royal Society of Arts—having demonstrated a significant contribution to business and society.

 Alan was also one of the youngest judicial appointments to Her Majesty’s Employment Tribunal Service, a position he still holds.